Measuring Air Pollution in Southern California Using Low-Cost Sensors

 “Overall, this project shows how low-cost sensors can be used to monitor air quality in communities that face a variety of air quality challenges while also addressing the importance of understanding the performance of low-cost sensor devices,” says Rachelle Duvall, co-lead for the study in EPA ORD.

 Results from the project will provide critical knowledge on pod performance in real-world conditions and sensor data quality, and will benefit the development, distribution, and access to air quality monitoring technologies for communities.
-The project will also provide a better understanding of how ozone and PM2.5 concentrations vary southern California.
-Initial findings of this research have been posted to the Air Sensor Toolbox on the EPA website for the public to learn more about the project.
+The project will also provide a better understanding of how ozone and PM2.5 concentrations vary in southern California.
+Initial findings of this research have been posted to the Air Sensor Toolbox website for the public to learn more about the project.
+Additional presentations on this project are listed below: